Preventing Rejected Documents

 - Sufficient margins - All documents must have at least a one inch margin at the top and bottom and a half-inch margin on the left and right side.
 The recorder may refuse to record any document that does not meet these standards.

-- First come, first served - Please send documents in the order you would like them recorded.
+- Recording order / instructions - Please send documents in the order you would like them recorded.
 Also, include specific instructions as to what documents you are recording and the amount of pages in each document.
 Staples or papers clips are an easy way to indicate what pages constitute one document.

-- Return addresses - A complete and accurate return address should be clearly marked on the front or back page of any document submitted for recording.
-Our goal to return documents is within 24 to 48 hours.
+- Return addresses - A complete and accurate return address should be clearly marked on the back page of any document submitted for recording.
+Our goal is to return documents within 24 to 48 hours.
 No return envelope is required, but it is appreciated.

 - Checks payable to City and County of Broomfield - If checks are made out to the wrong party, the check and all documents attached will be rejected and returned to the submitter.